Dates for diaires

 Activities/Topics this Term

-Winter Animals – Drawing animals who live in the cold
+Winter Animals – finding out about animals who live in cold places

 Shapes and patterns – looking at everyday objects and recognising shapes